SpiderUnicorn/spiderunicorn.github.io/_posts/2016-12-15-putting-a-bandaid-net-core-dependency-issues.md

 ---
 layout: single
 title: "Putting a band aid on .NET Core dependency issues"
+tags:
+   - .NET
+   - .NET Core
+   - Powershell
 ---

 >**TL;DR** Problems with .NET Core?
 [Download this script](https://github.com/SpiderUnicorn/powershell-utilities/blob/master/dotnet/clean-solution-and-clear-nuget-cache/clean_and_clear_cache.ps1).
 Run in your solution folder.
 What could go wrong?

 ## Background

-In my current project, we opted for ASP.NET Core due its immense performance improvement over ASP.NET 4.x as well as some other benefits that seemed reasonable at the time.
+This is a short tale of the troubles I've faced with running .NET Core together with a .NET 4.x in a single, monolithic solution file.
+In a recent greenfield project, my team and I opted for ASP.NET Core due its immense performance improvement over ASP.NET 4.x as well as some other benefits that seemed reasonable at the time.
 However, we still wanted to use the 'old' .NET for parts of the project to use Entity Framework 6 and some other dependencies not yet